-In 2023, Adams County is assigning $6,970,182 in Private Activity Bonds (PABs) to an eligible project(s) in Adams County.
+Adams County assigns Private Activity Bonds (PABs) to an eligible project(s) in Adams County each year.
 Private PABs are tax-exempt bonds that offer low-cost financing for private projects that serve a public purpose.
 The benefit of the PABs is that the interest paid to the bondholders is exempt from federal income tax, which can result in a lower borrowing cost or a lower interest rate mortgage.

 Eligible Use of PABs: